| adamwilt.com > the DV, DVCAM & DVCPRO Formats | copyright © 1998-2008 Adam J. Wilt | ||||||||||||||||||

 Note that I don't maintain contact with other websites repurposing/pirating this stuff, so I can't speak to their up-to-dateness -- nor to their adherence to the call-'em-as-I-see-'em, no-commercial-influence philosophy.

-The site grows sporadically as time goes by, but I'm not actively updating it; ten years after writing the first DV FAQ page, DV25 is a well established and understood format, and there's not a lot more to say!
+The site changes sporadically as time goes by, but I'm not actively updating it; twenty years after writing the first DV FAQ page, DV25 is a well established and understood tape format, and it's been almost completely superseded by HD formats designed for solid-state recording.
 Still, if you have corrections, additions, suggestions, or the like, please send 'em to me.

 |